jrdeng/FontAwesomeQML/README.md

 ### Example

 This example is written in Qt4.8 with QtQuick1.1.
-You may need to do some modification if you are using different version of Qt.
+You may need to do some modifications if you are using different version of Qt.

 ```qml